 Final Deadline: November 10th

 Rural Medical Scholars Rural Medical Scholars Program is an exciting summer opportunity for academically talented high school students between their junior and senior years.
-Students will attend Mississippi State University for 5 weeks this summer (May - June , 2019), take 2 pre-med courses, and observe doctors at practice throughout the program.
+Students will attend Mississippi State University for 4 weeks this summer (June 2-28,2019) take 2 pre-med courses (Introduction to Health Professions and Applied Public Health Sciences), and observe doctors at practice throughout the program.
 There is a $100 registration fee after acceptance.
 Tuition, textbooks, and room charges are all provided by the program.

 Stanford Pre-Collegiate Studies Stanford Pre-Collegiate Studies include engaging academic programs for high school students.
 Programs offer highly motivated, intellectually curious students the opportunity to investigate topics not typically taught in secondary schools.
 Studens attend small classes taught by instructors who are experts in their fields.
 To learn more about these programs, visit: spcs.stanford.edu/find-yourself.